2021 Swiss same-sex marriage referendum

-The 2021 Swiss same-sex marriage referendum was a facultative referendum held in Switzerland on 26 September 2021 about an amendment to the Civil Code to legalise marriage between persons of the same sex, as well as adoption rights for same-sex couples and access to assisted reproductive technology for lesbian couples.
+The 2021 Swiss same-sex marriage referendum was a facultative referendum held in Switzerland on 26 September 2021 about an amendment to the Civil Code to legalise marriage between people of the same sex, as well as adoption rights for same-sex couples and access to assisted reproductive technology for women couples.
 The amendment was called "marriage for all" (Ehe für alle, Mariage pour tous, Matrimonio per tutti, Lètg per tuts) in Swiss public discourse.

 64.1% of voters and all cantons supported the amendment, which entered into force on 1 July 2022.
-The vote made Switzerland the 29th country to legalise same-sex marriage.
+The vote made Switzerland the 30th country to legalise same-sex marriage.
 When the vote took place, Switzerland was one of few countries in Western Europe yet to grant same-sex couples the right to marry.

 Purpose

 The amendment subject to the referendum legalises same-sex marriage in Switzerland, adoption by same-sex couples and assisted reproductive technology for female same-sex couples.
-It leaves in place the option for same-sex-couples to enter into a registered partnership, as introduced into Swiss law in 2005.
+Same-sex couples who have entered into a registered partnership (introduced in 2005) may maintain it or convert it into a marriage.
+However, the introduction of same-sex marriage eliminates the possibility of entering into a registered partnership.